hummingbird-project/hummingbird-redis/README.md

 </a>
 </p>

+> This package can be replaced with [hummingbird-valkey](https://github.com/hummingbird-project/hummingbird-valkey).
+Currently hummingbird-valkey is in pre-release but when v1.0 is released this package will be deprecated.

 # Hummingbird Redis Interface

 Redis is an open source, in-memory data structure store, used as a database, cache, and message broker.